Kong/kongponents/docs/components/table-view.md

 Emitted when the user performs sorting, resizes columns or toggles column visibility.
 Event payload is object of type `TablePreferences` interface (see [`tablePreferences` prop](#tablepreferences) for details).

+### bulk-actions-select

+Emitted when user interacts with checkboxes in bulk actions column.
+Payload is array of selected table row objects.

 <script setup lang="ts">
 import { ref } from 'vue'
 import { AddIcon, SearchIcon, MoreIcon } from '@kong/icons'